goitacademy/html-css-homework/3-flexbox/README.en.md

 **`«B8»`** The width of the "container" matches the layout, and it is equal to `1200px`.

-**`«B9»`** The "container" wraps header, footer and section content.
-That is, it is inside them.
+**`«B9»`** The "container" contains the header, footer and section content.
+That is, they are inside it.

 **`«B10»`** `Flexbox` is used to arrange elements, but only where necessary.
-For example, in the header, navigation, lists in sections, etc., that is, where it is impossible to arrange elements horizontally in a different way.
+For example, in the header, navigation, lists in sections, etc., that is, where it is impossible to arrange elements horizontally in a customized way.

 **`«B11»`** Final box sizes in the browser match the layout.